 Haemodialysis is a treatment prescribed for patients with Chronic Kidney Disease (CKD).
-Chronic Kidney Disease is a condition whereby kidneys fail to remove waste products and toxins from the body.
+It is a condition whereby kidneys fail to remove waste products and toxins from the body.
 Therefore, Haemodialysis is a process whereby waste products, excess salt and water are removed through the blood of the patient.
-During this treatment the patient is connected to a Dialysis Machine whereby blood is purified by being continuously pumped through an artificial kidney and returned to the patient.
-We cater for around 200 patients from 42 villages of the Eastern region of the island who attend the Unit three times a week for treatment.
+During this treatment the patient is connected to a Dialysis Machine whereby blood is purified by being continuously pumped through an artificial kidney (dialyser) and returned to the patient.

+We cater for more than 200 patients from 42 villages of the Eastern region of the island who attend the Unit three times a week for treatment.
+Free transport facilities are being provided to one and all.